raviqqe/oneRPC/README.md

 ## Features

+- 🔮 Seamless client-server communication
+  - You can call remote procedures just as seamless as calling local functions.
 - 🛡️ Type safe
   - Server-client communication is made safe with request and response types in TypeScript that are used by both client and server.
 - 🔥 Zero routing